 [The form and content of this section of the joint auditors' report would vary depending on the nature of the joint auditors' other reporting responsibilities prescribed by local law or regulation.
 The matters addressed by other law or regulation (referred to as "other reporting responsibilities") shall be addressed within this section unless the other reporting responsibilities address the same topics as those presented under the reporting responsibilities required by the [applicable auditing framework] as part of the Report on the Audit of the Consolidated Financial Statements section.
-The reporting of other reporting responsibilities that address the same topics as those required by the [applicable auditing framework] may be combined (i.e., included in the Report on the Audit of the Consolidated Financial Statements section under the appropriate subheadings) provided that the wording in the joint auditors' report clearly differentiates the other reporting responsibilities from the reporting that is required by the [applicable auditing framework] where such a difference exists.]
+The reporting framework] may be combined (i.e., included in the Report on the Audit of the Consolidated Financial of the Consolidated Financial Statements section auditors' report clearly differentiates the other reporting responsibilities reporting in the joint auditors' report clearly differentiates the other reporting responsibilities from the reporting that is required by the [applicable auditing framework] where such a difference exists.]